For details about Easter events and services go to: https://easter.vineyardcolumbus.org/

 - Deepening community connection, support, and resource navigation

-If you are interestedin helping friends in our immigrant community, please email laura.weiant@vineyardcolumbus.org
+If you are interested in helping friends in our immigrant community in very practical ways, please email laura.weiant@vineyardcolumbus.org

 Thank you for your prayers, your patience, and your love for this church.